-The Tournament Administrator and/or Tournament Organiser must be on-site throughout the whole Tournament, ready to solve any problems related to the organisation of the Tournament, players, officials, media and spectators.
+The Tournament Organiser must be on-site throughout the whole Tournament, ready to solve any problems related to the organisation of the Tournament, players, officials, media and spectators.
 They must be English-speaking and be fully aware of the responsibilities of their position.
-They is prohibited from competing in a Tournament for which they is undertaking this/these role(s).
+They are prohibited from competing in a Tournament for which they are undertaking this/these role(s).